All Oral Histories

 A veteran Dallas/Fort Worth broadcast producer and journalist for more than four decades, Sparks saved the original WFAA-TV/Channel 8 films and videotapes of Kennedy assassination news coverage from being destroyed in the early 1980s.
 On November 22, 1963, as a trumpet player in the Eastern Hills High School band, Sparks performed at the presidential breakfast at the Hotel Texas in Fort Worth.
-Recorded October 6, 2006, November 18, 2014, July 30, 2015, January 13 and November 3, 2016, and April 10, 2018.
+Recorded October 6, 2006, November 18, 2014, July 30, 2015, January 13 and November 3, 2016, April 10, 2018, and May 14, 2021.

 In 1963, Spence was married to the late Sidney Pietzsch, a longtime PR consultant and speechwriter for Earle Cabell, mayor of Dallas (1961-64) and U.S. congressman (1965-73).
 Recorded September 8, 2004.

 Ms. Spence passed away on March 5, 2009.